hubverse-org/hubDocs/docs/source/user-guide/sample-output-type.md

 </table>

 In general, a submission will pass validation if the task-id variables that define a compound modeling task (as implied by the sample ID values present in the output_type_id column) are also present in the “compound_taskid_set”.
 To talk through the example of [“origin_date”, “horizon”, “location”]:
-<li>Both Submissions B and C would pass validation since when the data are grouped by the “compound_taskid_set” variables you can always find a group of rows that have the same output_type_id.</li>
+- Both Submissions B and C would pass validation since when the data are grouped by the “compound_taskid_set” variables you can always find a group of rows that have the same output_type_id.
-<li>Submissions A and D would fail validation since when the data are grouped by the “compound_taskid_set” variables, there would be no rows that share an output_type_id.</li>
+- Submissions A and D would fail validation since when the data are grouped by the “compound_taskid_set” variables, there would be no rows that share an output_type_id.
-<li>A hub wants to ensure that samples describe compound modeling tasks corresponding to unique combinations of “origin_date”, “horizon” and “location”.
+- A hub wants to ensure that samples describe compound modeling tasks corresponding to unique combinations of “origin_date”, “horizon” and “location”.
 It is acceptable if samples describe “coarser” compound modeling tasks such as units identified by a combination of “origin_date” and “location”.
 However, it is not acceptable if samples describe “finer” compound modeling tasks corresponding to combinations of “origin_date”, “horizon”, “location”, and “variant”.
 To achieve this, the hub specifies: <br>
-“compound_taskid_set” : [“origin_date”, “horizon”, “location”]</li>
+“compound_taskid_set” : [“origin_date”, “horizon”, “location”]

 ## Number of samples vs. output_type_id
 The number of samples per individual modeling task in the above examples can always be determined by the number of times that each unique combination of task-id variables (i.e., each individual modeling task) appears in the submission.
 For Submissions A, B, C and D above, even though the number of unique values of output_type_id changes, all examples have two samples per individual modeling task since each task-id-set appears exactly twice in the provided data.